How to Make a Vegetable Curry

 3. Scald all the vegetables in a pot of boiling water except pumpkin for few minutes and drain.
 Strain the water and reserve 1 1/2 cup water for later use.

-4. Heat a little oil, add onion, garlic and curry powder, stir fry well.
+4. Heat a little oil, add onion, garlic, chillies and curry powder, stir fry well.
 Add in all the vegetables and pumpkin and 1 1/2 cup water.
 Cook for about 10 minutes or until pumpkin is softened.

-5. Add coconut milk, broccoli and cauliflower, cook for a while and it is ready to serve.
+5. Add coconut milk, broccoli, cauliflower and cherry tomatoes, cook for a while and it is ready to serve.

 • Prep Time: 15 mins